The Reviews

 Preservation Act I (1973), **

-Preservation Act I is problematic in several ways.
-First, it is a vague and disorganized concept album.
-There are plenty of songs that are story-related, but have no plot in them at all ("There's a Change in the Weather, "Here Comes Flash").
-Second, if the name seems reminiscent of VGPS, it is no mistake - Ray borrowed from the Kinks' own back catalogue.
-It is pretty blatant too - "Where Are They Now?" reworks "Dedicated Follower of Fashion", and "Sitting in the Midday Sun" turns the relaxed sound of "Sitting by the Riverside" into a video-game soundtrack.
+Preservation Act I has plenty of problems.
+First, it is a vague and disorganized concept album; plenty of songs are story-related, but lack plot ("There's a Change in the Weather, "Here Comes Flash").
+Second, it is no mistake that the name is reminiscent of VGPS - Ray ransacked his own back catalogue.
+It is pretty blatant, too - "Where Are They Now?" reworks "Dedicated Follower of Fashion", and "Sitting in the Midday Sun" turns the relaxed sound of "Sitting by the Riverside" into a video-game soundtrack.
 Finally, the brothers Davies were not getting along too well at this point, and Dave is pretty much absent from this album.
-Without him the band really lacks any edge, and the addition of the Mike Cotton horn section and female backing singers this album sounds like a B-grade musical with Ray Davies singing almost all of the parts.
-It would not be so bad if Ray had not also lost his lyrical sharpness.
-Lerner and Loewedown present Ray Davies, Stuporstar Still, Preservation Act I has a few decent moments, such as the album opener "Morning Song" whose wordless opening is nice but best suited as entertainment in a retirement home, the inflated "Demolition", or parts of "I Am Your Man".
-The album's main redeeming grace is the flop single "Sweet Lady Genevieve", a vaguely rootsy mid-tempo rock ballad which sounds like it was shoehorned onto the album, but stands far above everything else here.
+Without him, the band really lacks edge, and the addition of the Mike Cotton horn section and female backing singers make the sound like a B-grade musical with Ray Davies singing almost all of the parts.
+Even so, it would not be as bad if Ray had not also lost his lyrical sharpness.
+Lerner and Loewedown present Ray Davies, Stuporstar.
+Still, Preservation Act I has a few decent moments, such as the album opener "Morning Song" whose wordless opening is nice but best suited as entertainment in a retirement home, the inflated "Demolition", or parts of "I Am Your Man".
+The album's main redeeming grace is the flop single "Sweet Lady Genevieve", a vaguely rootsy mid-tempo rock ballad which was (probably) shoehorned onto the album, but stands far above everything else here.
 Produced by Ray.

-This album is better in almost every imaginable way than Act I. As Paul Harvey says, "and now, the rest of the story," or in this case, the actual story.
-Yes, there is plenty of action delivered in the form of radio announcements periodically, and consequently the need for story-only songs mainly disappears.
-Dave effectively rejoined the fold, enabling the band to rely on their basic, solid sound and giving them a harder edge.
-All of this would be meaningless if Ray had not come up with some good songs.
-Most of these are cast in a fairly dark and/or bluesy mold and rely on stong playing from the three non-Davies ("He's Evil", "Nobody Gives", "Introduction to Solution", "When a Solution Comes"), and "Money Talks" is frighteningly close to the Stones.
+Better in almost every imaginable way than Act I. As Paul Harvey says, "and now, the rest of the story," or in this case, the actual story.
+Ray delivers plenty of action via periodic radio announcements, and thus the need for story-only songs largely disappears.
+Dave rejoined the fold, enabling the band to rely on their basic, solid sound and giving them a harder edge.
+All of this would be meaningless had Ray not written good songs.
+Most are cast in a fairly dark and/or bluesy mold and rely on strong playing from the three non-Davies ("He's Evil", "Nobody Gives", "Introduction to Solution", "When a Solution Comes"), and "Money Talks" is frighteningly close to the Stones.
 Seriously - stinging slide guitar from Dave, female backing singers, basic yet competent rhythm section, and horns to boot - all they needed was another guitar and Jagger's vocals.
-Like Act I, the group's latest romantic single ("Mirror of Love") is irregularly placed, but it is nothing special.
+Like Act I, the group's latest romantic single ("Mirror of Love") is irregularly placed, but it is nothing special aside from Ray's oddly Marc Bolan-like vocals.
 Act II's largest problem is one that plagues many a double album: there simply is not enough good material to fill out two LPs.
 There is some light experimentalism like the mock Cromwellian "Shepherds of the Nation" or "Flash's Dream (The Final Elbow)", a conversation between a sound-altered Ray Davies and a nasty Ray Davies followed by a boring sound collage.
 All of this is compounded by Ray's inexplicable decision to turn most of the lead vocals over to one of the inferior female backing singers on the final side of the album (ruining the dreamy, jazzy "Nothing Lasts Forever").
 If this were condensed into one album it would help, but as is it absolutely pales next to contemporary efforts like Quadrophenia, or Dark Side of the Moon.

 Give the People What They Want (1982)